 As with any aspect of the workplace, to achieve results you need to know what you want to gain.
 The first step to increasing your CQ is to identify which part of your workspace needs more attention on your part.
 Then, every time you have a project or task, you will be aware that you need to be delving into it a bit more.
 Sometimes that enthusiasm will have to be faked, but once you identify the challenge your brain gets stimulated and your creative mind will take over.

 Asking questions forces you to think a bit further than what you’ve been told.
 Each answer leads to more questions which results in greater understanding.
-Your questions will also spark the interest of those around you and before long, you would have created a positive, and more important, a productive team.
+Your questions will also spark the interest of those around you and before long, you will have created a positive and more importantly, a productive team.

 Consult and Discuss